dk0885807-dotcom/NISAR-GCOV-Processor/README.md

 # NISAR Processor

 **NISAR Processor** is a NISAR Level-2 GCOV product inspection, scientific raster extraction, visualization, and analysis-ready raster export toolbox for QGIS.
+GDAL 3.13 introduced NISAR-specific HDF5 support.

 It is designed for **NISAR Level-2 GCOV products** and is intentionally **product-aware**: it inspects the product structure and dataset-level georeferencing before producing outputs.
 The plugin does not modify the source NISAR HDF5 product and does not manually assign a CRS when the source metadata is invalid or unavailable.

 ## Version